kardevroop/CSCI723GraphDB/README.md

 # How to run the code
 The code has been structured similarly to the assignments in class.
-The base folder is *LabelPropagation* and needs to be placed inside the folder with a student tag just like in the assignments, e.g. dk7405.
+The base folder is *LabelPropagation* and will be placed inside a folder with a student tag name just like in the assignments, e.g. dk7405.
 The entire project can be run using the GradingSoftware shared during our assignments.
-The next section mentions the steps for executing the project.
+The succeeding sections mention the folder structure used and the steps for executing the project.

+## Folder Structure
-Folder path - $HOME/A8/dk7405/LabelPropagation/...
+Folder path for LablePropagation folder - $HOME/A8/dk7405/LabelPropagation/...
+Folder path for GradingSoftware folder - $HOME/GradingSoftware/...

+Our folder structure:
+.
+├── A8
+│   └── dk7405
+│       ├── LabelPropagation
+├── GradeConfigs
+│   └── a8
+│       └── grading_a8_q1.json
+├── GradingSoftware
+├── GroundTruths
+│   ├── com-amazon
+│   │   └── com-amazon.all.dedup.cmty.txt
+│   ├── com-dblp
+│   │   └── com-dblp.all.cmty.txt
+│   └── com-youtube
+│       └── com-youtube.all.cmty.txt

 ## Execution Steps
  ### 1. Execution of preliminary test cases.